On the arc index and Turaev genus of a link: Preliminaries

 Because the arc index of a link is defined as a minimum, its computation often relies on a lower bound.
 Beltrami and Morton \cite{Beltrami_Morton_1998} proved that the difference between the maximum and minimum $a$-degree of the two-variable Kauffman polynomial $F_L(a,z)$ gives the following lower bound on arc index:

 Nutt \cite{Nutt_1997} previously proved a version of Inequality \eqref{eq:KauffmanBound} for the Kauffman polynomial with coefficients reduced modulo 2.
-Let $H^{i,j}(L)$ denote the summand of Khovanov homology with coefficients in $\mathbb{Z}$ in homological grading $i$ and polynomial grading $j$.
+Let $H(L)$ be the Khovanov homology (with coefficients in $\mathbb{Z}$) of $L$, first discovered by Khovanov in \cite{Khovanov_2000}, and let $H^{i,j}(L)$ denote the summand in homological grading $i$ and polynomial grading $j$.
 Ng \cite{Ng_2012} proved that Khovanov homology gives the following lower bound:

 Both lower bounds \eqref{eq:KauffmanBound} and \eqref{eq:KhBound} can be viewed as consequences of a relationship between arc presentations and Legendrian knot theory.
 A \textit{Legendrian link} is a link $\mathcal{L}$ in $\mathbb{R}^3$ that is everywhere tangent to the standard contact structure $dz-y\;dx$.
 Projecting a Legendrian link to the $xz$-plane results in a \textit{Legendrian front} diagram $F$ with the following properties.
 The front $F$ has no vertical tangencies, and at every transverse double point the segment with a negative slope passes over the segment with a positive slope.